 Spouse Green Card Processing Time: What You Need to Know

 The spouse Green Card processing time varies a lot.
 For U.S. citizens, the wait is usually 9 to 20 months total.
 But for Green Card holders, the marriage Green Card wait time can be 3 to 5 years or more.
 This big difference comes from visa limits.
+Whether you need permanent residency assistance or a skilled Houston green card lawyer, our team is ready to guide you through every step.

 U.S. citizens can sponsor their spouse as an immediate relative.
 So, no annual caps exist for these cases.
 The USCIS Green Card process for immediate relatives moves faster than other family cases.
 Your spouse gets a visa number right away after approval.